A Lens Made for Street Photography

 From Kipseli, I drove to Floisvos and the Water Square – closed every summer for concerts.
 Walking around it, new graffiti appears yearly as they install fresh barriers.
 I photographed these colorful walls and the sailing club nearby.

 The lens delivers excellent sharpness from f4 onwards, with colors rendered beautifully.
-Lately, I've been studying Harry Gruyaert's work intensively – his exceptional use of color has me searching for vibrant hues in every frame.
+Lately, I've been studying Harry Gruyaert's work intensively – his use of color has me looking harder at every frame.

 Graffiti detail